rust-lang/rust/src/doc/rustc-dev-guide/src/how-to-build-and-run.md

 assertions = true

 [rust]
-# This enables some assertions, but more importantly it enables the `debug!`
-# logging macros that are essential for debugging `rustc`.
-debug-assertions = true

 # This will make your build more parallel; it costs a bit of runtime
 # performance perhaps (less inlining) but it's worth it.
 codegen-units = 0

-# This enables full debuginfo (`debuginfo-level = 2`).
-The line debuginfo (which is a
+# This enables full debuginfo and debug assertions.
+The line debuginfo is also
-# more important part and enables e.g. line numbers in backtraces) is also enabled by
+# enabled by `debuginfo-level = 1`.
+Full debuginfo is also enabled by
-# `debuginfo-level = 1`.
+# `debuginfo-level = 2`.
+Debug assertions can also be enabled with
+# `debug-assertions = true`.
+Note that `debug = true` will make your build
+# slower, so you may want to try individually enabling debuginfo and assertions.
 debug = true
 ```